input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 ### d1, d2 fields

-d1 and d2 fields contain the payload of the heap object.
+The d1 and d2 fields contain the payload of the heap object: constructor fields, function free variables, etc.

-As fewer or more than two values can be stored in the payload, the following encoding is used to store them in two fields:
+Payloads can be composed of zero, one, or many fields.
+A naive solution would be to have on JS object field (d1, d2, d3...) per payload field.
+However it would be bad for two reasons:

+- performance: JS engine hidden classes optimisation mentioned above need objects to have the same number of properties.

+- genericity: we couldn't write generic functions (e.g. to copy a closure) without dynamically querying the number of fields composing the payload.

+Another solution would be to use a single field to store the whole payload.
+It would fulfill the genericity constraint.
+However performance may not be good because of the extra allocation of the object containing the payload and the indirection to access its fields.

+Instead GHCJS uses a middle ground approach: it always uses only two JS object fields to store any number of payload fields.
+The following encoding is used to stash any number of payload fields into two JS fields:

 | Payload      | d1       | d2                  |
 |--------------|----------|---------------------|